LSVH/sanitizations/readme.md

-# Sanitization
+# Sanitizations

-Setup sanitizations for object properties.
+Setup sanitization for a specific object structure.

 # API